-VMware vSAN continuously enhance the feature set to provide the best hyperconverged infrastructure (HCI) to host virtualized Microsoft SQL Server (SQL Server) workloads.
+VMware vSAN continuously enhances the feature set to provide the best-hyperconverged infrastructure (HCI) to host virtualized Microsoft SQL Server (SQL Server) workloads.
 In addition to the long-existing capabilities to host SQL Server Always On Availability Groups or to provide support for iSCSI targets, the new feature, recently introduced in VMware vSAN 6.7 Update 3, – SCSI-3 Persistent Reservations (SCSI3-PRs) native support – makes it possible to host SQL Server Failover Cluster Instances on WSFC on VMDK on vSAN.

 SCSI-3 Persistent Reservations (SCSI3-PRs) native support on VMware vSAN

-SCSI3-PRs native support enables customers to create a new or move an existing Windows Server Failover Cluster (WSFC) with up to 6 nodes and 64 shared disks to VMware vSAN.
+SCSI3-PRs native support enables customers to create a new or move an existing Windows Server Failover Cluster (WSFC) with up to 6 nodes and 64 shared disks to VMware vSAN backend VMDKs.
 SCSI3-PRs commands, used by WSFC to claim the ownership of a shared disk, are transparently passed to a VMDK and are arbitrated on the vSAN layer to simulate a dedicated LUN.
 To facilitate the ability to use direct SCSI commands, it’s required to set the SCSI bus sharing on a vSCSI controller of a VM, node of a cluster, hosting clustered VMDK(s), to physical.
+It’s recommended to set an Independent-persistent mode for all clustered disks to exclude them from snapshots.
 Consult this great technical article for more details on how to prepare vSAN for a WSFC deployment.
-For now, the support for shared VMDK for WSFC is for on-premises VMware vSAN and VMware Cloud on AWS.
-Support for clustered VMDKs on VMFS for on-premises versions of vSphere is yet to be introduced.
-Stay tuned for our announcements in this area.

 Migrating existing WSFC to VMware vSAN